Galamoz/Z-Factor-ItemRandomizer/README.md

 ----------------------------------------------

-An Item Randomizer program for the Super Metroid Romhack called Hyper Metroid.
+An Item Randomizer program for the Super Metroid Romhack called Z-Factor.
 It's a fork from Dessy's original Super Metroid Randomizer program, that can be found here: https://github.com/Dessyreqt/smrandomizer
 # HUGE THANKS TO DESSY, YOU ARE AWESOME